ucsc/site-status/fire/get-help.md

 ---
-title: "If you need help"
+title: "How to get help"
 layout: page
 sidebar: sidebars/2020-fire.html
 description: "How to get help if you are affected by the CZU Lightning Complex fire"